 Often, it’s the people that are in their various roles in an organization or their managers that are the best to identify the need for training and development.
 Someone removed from the day-to-day workflow of a team, such as an executive, may not have the same level of knowledge in this area.

-There are typically two ways that you could approach a survey to identify training needs for employees.
+There are typically two ways that you could approach a survey to assess training needs of employees.
 One is to send the survey to the pertinent employees, surveying all the individuals.
 You would need to do this if you are tracking training progress and sending your training needs analysis report at the individual level.

-The other way for how to conduct a training needs analysis survey is to send it to the manager of a group of trainees.
+The other way for conducting a training needs analysis matrix is to send it to the manager of a group of trainees.
 The manager can then answer on behalf of their team.
-You may use this training need assessment process if you are presenting your training needs assessment report at the group level.
+You may use this training need assessment process if it’s not feasible to send surveys to each individual trainee for the TNA assessment.

-Within your training needs analysis process flow, you will want to create or leverage an available survey that you can use.
-This article includes images of the training needs analysis sample survey that is provided in the OCM Solution training software.
+Within your learning needs analysis template, you will want to create or leverage an available survey that you can use.
+This article includes images of the training needs analysis sample survey that is provided in the OCMS Portal software’s training needs assessment tool.
 This provides an example of some of the questions you may want to ask in general.